 The other day, I decided to take a stroll in the park, as one does when they need a bit of fresh air and a break from the daily grind.
 The sun was shining, birds were chirping, and everything seemed peaceful—until I quite literally ran into Forrest Gump.
 Yes, the Forrest Gump.
 You know, the guy who famously declared, "Life is like a box of chocolates; you never know what you're gonna get."
 Well, I never expected to bump into him on a random day in the park, but hey, life’s full of surprises.

 As Forrest and I both decided to take a breather (he had been running across the country, after all), we got to chatting.
 Now, I’ve always admired Forrest’s unique perspective on life.
 His ability to take things as they come and focus on what truly matters has always resonated with me, especially given my own journey with mental health challenges.
-So, I figured this was the perfect opportunity to share my book with him — "One Bag Life of a Mental Health Warrior."
+So, I figured this was the perfect opportunity to share my book with him—"One Bag Life of a Mental Health Warrior."

 I handed Forrest a copy of the book, explaining the concept behind it.
 "Forrest," I said, "this book is all about embracing a lifestyle of ‘Less Stuff, More Experiences.’
 It’s based on the idea that happiness doesn’t come from material possessions, but from the richness of our experiences.
-I asked myself, what if everything that brought me joy could fit into one bag?
-And you know what?

 Forrest nodded, his eyes showing a spark of understanding.
 “I get that,” he said in his slow, deliberate manner.
 “I’ve never been much for stuff.
 It’s the people and the things I do that make me happy.”